Quick answer

 What is Suzukien famous for?

 Suzukien is famous for serving the world's most intense matcha gelato, with 7 levels of matcha concentration.
 Level 7 (nanakyu) uses the highest grade ceremonial matcha and has an intensely bitter, complex flavor.
-It's been featured on countless travel shows.
+It's been featured on countless travel shows and is a must-visit for matcha lovers.

 How much does street food cost in Asakusa?